jun-yan/ids/notes/docs/Pandas_Dataset_Operations.md

 ### Specifying the Split Key

 The `DataFrame` can be split by more than just a single column name.
 It can be split by any list, array, series, or index providing the grouping keys so long as the length matches the `DataFrame`.
-It can also be split by a dictionary which mappes index values to group keys.
-It can also be split by any Python function so long as it inputs the index value and outputs the group.
-And finally it can be done by mixing any of these together in a list of valid keys to create a multi-index.

 ```{code-cell} ipython3
 # Split using a list of groups in order for each